Joe Powell (American football)

-Joe Powell (born February 25, 1994) is an American professional gridiron football safety for the Dallas Renegades of the United Football League (UFL).
+Joe Powell (born February 25, 1994) is an American professional gridiron football safety.
 He played college football at Globe Institute of Technology in Manhattan, New York City.

 Early life

 Powell prepped at I. C. Norcom High School in Portsmouth, Virginia, where he played football and track & field.

 College career

 Powell played one season of football at Globe Institute of Technology, totaling 53 tackles, 1.5 sacks and one interception in 2013.